os-climate/witness-energy/energy_models/models/syngas/co_electrolysis/documentation/co_electrolysis_disc.markdown

 Economic and technical datas was taken from Becker et Al. [^1]

+## Heat
+Heat production/consumption is neglected in coal-gasification process.

 [^1]: Becker et Al. (2012) Production of FischereTropsch liquid fuels from high temperature solid oxide co-electrolysis units